erew123/alltalk_tts/README.md

 Also, is your text-generation-webui up to date? [instructions here](https://github.com/oobabooga/text-generation-webui?tab=readme-ov-file#how-to-install)

+#### 🟨 I get "[AllTalk Startup] Warning TTS Subprocess has NOT started up yet, Will keep trying for 60 seconds maximum.
+Please wait." and then it times out after 60 seconds.

+When the subprocess is starting 2x things are occurring:

+A) Its trying to load the voice model into your graphics card VRAM (assuming you have a Nvidia Graphics card, otherwise its your system RAM)
+B) Its trying to start up the mini-webserver and send the "ready" signal back to the main process.

+Possibilities for this issue are (in no particular order):

+1) You already have something running on port 7851 on your computer, so the mini-webserver cant start on that port.
+You can change this port number by editing the `confignew.json` file and changing `"port_number": "7851"` to `"port_number": "7602"` or any port number you wish that isn’t reserved.
+Only change the number and save the file, do not change the formatting of the document.
+This will at least discount that you have something else clashing on the same port number.

+2) You have antivirus/firewalling that is blocking that port from being accessed.
+If you had to do something to allow text-generation-webui through your antivirus/firewall, you will have to do that for this too.

+3) You have an old version of text-generation-webui (pre Dec 2023) I have not tested on older versions of text-generation-webui, so cannot confirm viability on older versions.
+For instructions on updating the text-generation-webui, please look [here](https://github.com/oobabooga/text-generation-webui#how-to-install) `update_linux.sh`, `update_windows.bat`, `update_macos.sh`, or `update_wsl.bat`.

+4) You are not starting text-generation-webui with its normal Python environment.
+Please start it with start_{your OS version} as detailed [here](https://github.com/oobabooga/text-generation-webui#how-to-install) `start_windows.bat`,`./start_linux.sh`, `start_macos.sh` or `start_wsl.bat` OR `cmd_windows.bat`, `./cmd_linux.sh`, `cmd_macos.sh` or `cmd_wsl.bat` and then `python server.py`.

+5) You have quite old graphics drivers and may need to update them.

+6) You have installed the wrong version of DeepSpeed on your system, for the wrong version of Python/Text-generation-webui.
+You can go to your text-generation-webui folder in a terminal/command prompt and run the correct cmd version for your OS e.g. `cmd_windows.bat`, `./cmd_linux.sh`, `cmd_macos.sh` or `cmd_wsl.bat` and then you can type `pip uninstall deepspeed` then try loading it again.
+If that works, please see here for the correct instructions for installing DeepSpeed [here](https://github.com/erew123/alltalk_tts#-deepspeed-installation-options).

+7) Something within text-generation-webui is not playing nicely for some reason.
+You can go to your text-generation-webui folder in a terminal/command prompt and run the correct cmd version for your OS e.g. `cmd_windows.bat`, `./cmd_linux.sh`, `cmd_macos.sh` or `cmd_wsl.bat` and then you can type `python extensions\alltalk_tts\script.py` and see if AllTalk starts up correctly.
+If it does then something else is interfering.

+8) You have not installed the requirements file.
+Please check the installation instructions.

+9) Something else is already loaded into your VRAM or there is a crashed python process.
+Either check your task manager for erroneous Python processes or restart your machine and try again.

+10) You are running DeepSpeed on a Linux machine and although you are starting with `./start_linux.sh` AllTalk is failing there on starting.
+This is because text-generation-webui will overwrite some environment variables when it loads its python environment.
+To see if this is the problem, from a terminal go into your text-generation-webui folder and `./cmd_linux.sh` then set your environment variable again e.g. `export CUDA_HOME=/usr/local/cuda` (this may vary depending on your OS, but this is the standard one for Linux, and assuming you have installed the CUDA toolkit), then `python server.py` and see if it starts up.
+If you want to edit the environment permanently you can do so, I have not managed to write full instructions yet, but here is the conda guide [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#set-env-vars).

+11) Unlikely but you possibly have a corrupted voice model file.
+You can delete the `xttsv2_2.0.2` folder inside your `\alltalk_tts\models` folder and it will download an updated model on next startup.

+12) You have built yourself a custom Python environment and something is funky with it.
+This is very hard to diagnose as its not a standard environment.
+You may want to updating text-generation-webui and re installing its requirements file (whichever one you use that comes down with text-generation-webui).

 ## 🔵🟢🟡 DeepSpeed Installation Options
 ### 🔵 For Linux
 ➡️DeepSpeed requires an Nvidia Graphics card!⬅️